-The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions and external events (e.g. flooding, drought, ice jams, landslides, avalanches, erosion, subsidence, fire, outflow conditions and seismic events) could adversely affect the project and how this in turn could result in impacts to the environment (e.g. extreme environmental conditions result in malfunctions and accidental events).
-These events will be considered in different probability patterns (e.g. 5-year flood vs. 100-year flood).
+The EIS will take into account how local conditions and natural hazards, such as severe and/or extreme weather conditions, extreme rain events or extended wet periods, extreme high (ocean) water levels, and reduced visibility due to fog and/or precipitation, and external events (e.g., waves, wind, currents, fire, flooding, and erosion, landslides, subsidence, fire, outflow conditions, seismic events) could adversely affect the project and how this in turn could result in impacts to the environment (e.g., extreme environmental conditions result in malfunctions and accidental events).
+These events will be considered in different probability patterns (i.e. 5-year flood vs. 100-year flood).
 Longer-term effects of climate change will also be discussed up to the projected post-closure phase of the project.
 This discussion will include a description of climate data used.

-The EIS will provide details of a number of planning, design and construction strategies intended to minimize the potential environmental effects of the environment on the project.
+Sea level rise projections and estimates of extreme high water levels over the lifetime of the Project should be accounted for in the design of the marine terminal.
+The EIS will provide details of planning, design and construction strategies intended to minimize the potential environmental effects of the environment on the project.